Our volunteer programmes provide scuba training and practical marine conservation experience in one of the most fascinating countries of the world

 Ultimately, our goal is to involve all volunteers in as much of our research and conservation projects as possible, however the longer you stay with us the more varied experience you will acquire.

 Our Volunteer Programmes

-We offer two different volunteer programmes, depending on the time you can give and type of experience you want to gain:
+We offer three different volunteer programmes, depending on the time you can give and type of experience you want to gain: